Qrpucp/rem/README.md

 ## Known limitations

-- Does not support AMD GPU acceleration
+- Currently does not support AMD GPU acceleration
 - Due to the difference in Ubuntu's password encryption algorithm, it is necessary to manually enter the user password on Kinetic and Melodic
 - If there is a significant discrepancy between the host machine's operating system and the ROS environment's operating system, there may be some configurations is not universally applicable.
+- Ubuntu-16.04 lacks the libglvnd package, which results in the inability to use software requiring OpenGL, such as Gazebo and Rviz, when using nvidia-docker2.
+For more detailed information, please refer to [ros wiki](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration#nvidia-docker2).
+You can manually resolve this issue by following the [instructions](https://github.com/NVIDIA/nvidia-docker/issues/534#issuecomment-436054364).